basiqio-oss/Basiq-docs/docs/PLatform/dash-configuration/platform-connections.md

     1. Select the connection.
     2. Click **Revoke** to unlink the institution.
-    3. Note: Data will remain unless purged beforehand.
+    3. Note: For open banking connections, deleting the connection also deletes all associated account and transaction data.

     **Demo:**